Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 ## For Neo Geo MVS / AES (working, validated)

-Go to the dedicated [IPS scripts folder](/Working_toolchain_MVS/IPS_scripts), get a know good dump of Sengoku 2 for MAME, unzip, apply the IPS patch to corresponding files, zip the patched files, enjoy !
+Go to the dedicated [IPS scripts folder](/Working_toolchain_MVS/IPS_scripts), get a know good dump of Sengoku 2 for MAME, unzip, [apply the IPS patch](https://www.marcrobledo.com/RomPatcher.js/) to corresponding files (check the CRC32 just in case), zip the patched files, enjoy !

 Summary of CRC32 you should expect before / after patching: